 4. The Grand Inquisitor’s Lightsaber

-Oh, shit!
-You didn’t realize you had to watch the animated TV show Star Wars Rebels to understand this list!
-I promise that this will be the only non-movie lightsaber included, because jeez, there are some real horrible ones out there.
+The expanded universe takes some big swings when it comes to lightsabers, and there are some real horrible ones out there.
 (The less said about the light-whip, the better.)
-But the Grand Inquisitor’s lightsaber is a great invention, combining the helicopter-blade defense of General Grievous with the minimalist style of Count Dooku to create a unique weapon that perfectly suits Jason Isaacs’s deliciously arch performance.
+But the Grand Inquisitor’s lightsaber on Rebels is a great invention, combining the helicopter-blade defense of General Grievous with the minimalist style of Count Dooku to create a unique weapon that perfectly suits Jason Isaacs’s deliciously arch performance.